cepthomas/SublimeBagOfTricks/README.md

 ## SideBar
 Commands added to the sidebar.
-Just the stuff I want.
+Like SideBarEnhancements but just the stuff I want.

 | Command                  | Description |
 |:--------                 |:-------     |